Masoud-Masoori/masoud-masori/README.md

 ### 🌟 My Journey

 With a master’s degree in civil engineering, I reached the top of that field, but my lifelong obsession with tech (dating back to the DOS and NC era!) never faded.
 Life took a turn when I immigrated to Canada in 2022.
-Starting from scratch, I got first interview and landed my first tech role in canada at IvyTech, pivoted back to school in my 40, and now thrive as an **entrepreneur** and **Machine Learning Consultant**.
+Starting from scratch, I got my first interview and landed my first tech role in Canada at IvyTech, pivoted back to school in my 40s, and now thrive as an **entrepreneur** and **Machine Learning Consultant**.

  **Never stop reinventing.**